umkh/s5h-proxy/README.md

 ## How It Works

-1. **SOCKS5 Server**: The application starts a SOCKS5 proxy server listening on a configurable port (default: 1080)
+1. **SOCKS5 Server**: The application starts a SOCKS5 proxy server listening on a configurable port (default: 1080).

-2. **Custom Dialer**: When a client connects via SOCKS5 and requests a connection to a target server, the proxy uses a custom dialer (`httpProxyDialer`) instead of direct TCP connections
+2. **Custom Dialer**: When a client connects via SOCKS5 and requests a connection to a target server, the proxy uses a custom dialer (`httpProxyDialer`) instead of direct TCP connections.

 3. **HTTP CONNECT Tunneling**: The custom dialer:
    - Connects to the upstream HTTP proxy